 Celsius WG Herbicide

-Celsius WG Herbicide is a post-emergent herbicide that delivers excellent performance on warm-season grasses and removes up to 120 species of annual and broadleaf perennial weeds and grasses.
+Celsius WG Herbicide is a post-emergent herbicide that comes in the form of wettable granules.
+Delivers excellent performance on warm-season grasses and removes up to 120 species of annual and broadleaf perennial weeds and grasses.

-Celsius WG Herbicide, manufactured by Bayer, is a professional-quality herbicide designed for post-emergent control on warm-season grasses like St. Augustine.
-It has some residual activity to prevent certain weeds from germinating.
+Celsius WG Herbicide, manufactured by Bayer, is a professional quality herbicide designed for the post-emergent control on warm-season grasses like St. Augustine and has some residual activity to prevent certain weeds from germinating.

-This easy-to-use herbicide comes in water-dispersible granules that must be thoroughly and uniformly mixed in water and applied as a spray.
-Each pack covers up to 2,000 sq. ft. at the highest application rate while also delivering lower phytotoxicity in areas with high temperatures.
+This easy to use herbicide comes in the form of water-dispersible granules that must be thoroughly and uniformly mixed in water and applied as a spray.
+Each pack covers up to 2,000 sq. ft. at the highest rate of application while also delivering lower phytotoxicity in areas with high temperatures.

-Celsius WG Herbicide provides broad-spectrum control of grassy weeds like crabgrass.
-Up to 3 active ingredients help cease weed growth within hours of application.
+Celsius WG Herbicide provides broad-spectrum control of grassy weeds like crabgrass with up to 3 active ingredients helping to cease weed growth within hours of application.

 Tools Needed